 Identify the major structures and functions of the digestive system.

-Describe why digestion is important and how the body uses digested food molecules.

 Explain the importance of water and healthy food choices for digestion and body function.

-Identify healthy food and beverage choices based on nutritional content.

-Describe the benefits of physical activity and personal fitness.
+Identify whole grain and refined grain food items.

+Identify foods that most often cause a food allergy.

-Describe the benefits of getting enough sleep.
+Describe the benefits of getting enough sleep and the consequences of the use of electronic devices (i.e., screen time) on sleep.

-Define and describe noncommunicable diseases.
+Define noncommunicable and describe the difference between communicable and noncommunicable diseases.

-Describe proper and improper use of prescription and nonprescription medications.
+Describe proper and improper use of prescription (e.g., taking medication prescribed for someone else) and nonprescription medications.

-Identify body systems affected by the use of alcohol, tobacco,inhalants, and other drugs.
+Identify body systems affected by the use of alcohol, tobacco, nicotine products (e.g., electronic smoking devices), inhalants, and other drugs.

-Explain safety rules at home, at school, and in the community.
+Explain safety rules at home and when riding in a motor vehicle.

-Create strategies for personal safety when home alone, out in the neighborhood and community, online, and caring for others.

-Recognize safe and harmful behaviors.
+Explain the need for personal safety strategies when interacting with others online.

+Identify different safety drills that are important for home and school.

 Identify the steps for goal setting to adopt positive health practices.

-Describe emotions that result from experiencing change, such as the arrival of a new family member, making new friends, going to a new school, being accepted by peers, and losing a loved one.
+Describe feelings/emotions that result from experiencing change, such as the arrival of a new family member, making new friends, going to a new school, being accepted by peers, and losing a loved one.

-Describe positive interaction with family, peers, and other individuals.
+Describe the benefits of friendship and list the qualities of a good friend.

+Define conflict and identify possible situations where conflict can occur with family and friends.

-Identify refusal skills and how to communicate directly, respectfully, and assertively.
+Describe what bullying is and how to identify it.

-Describe behaviors that may cause the loss of a friend (e.g., being unaware of the attitudes and feelings of others, using inappropriate language and behavior, excluding a friend from activities, breaking promises).

-Explain the difference between bullying and conflict.

-Identify positive ways to communicate and the benefits of having positive relationships with family and friends.
+Explain the benefits of positive communication on relationships with family and friends.

+Explain what happens with waste and recycled materials.

 Healthy Decisions